 To facilitate this, CDM Smith has developed a comprehensive, state-of-the-art tool called Water Integration Tool (WIT) that can rapidly simulate water demands, water supplies, hydrology, conveyance, water and wastewater treatment, and impacts of stormwater and wastewater discharges to the environment.
 “WIT is allowing our water resources planners to identify multi-beneficial solutions and provide for overall cost-effectiveness for our clients,” says Rodrigo.

 It’s often difficult for people to trust models because they can be complicated.
-WIT allows us to build intuitive objectives and alternatives, and then empowers stakeholders to test them on their own computers or tablets.
+WIT allows us to build intuitive scenarios centered around risk and key planning objectives, and then empowers stakeholders to test them on their own computers or tablets.

 What is WIT?
 How does it work?